devclub-iitd/summer-of-code-2024/backend/week-4/README.md

 3. **Connecting to the Virtual Machine:**
    - Once the Virtual Machine is created, go to the Overview tab and click on "Connect".
 Follow the instructions to connect to your Virtual Machine using SSH.
 [How to SSH](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows).

+### Bonus Tasks for Week 4

+1. **Custom Invoice Design:**
+- Allow customization of the invoice layout, including adding company logos, custom fonts, and color schemes.
+- Provide options for different invoice templates that staff can select from while generating invoices.

+2. **Dashboard for Admin:**
+- Create an admin dashboard that provides an overview of key metrics, such as total sales, inventory levels, and top-selling products.
+- Include visualizations like pie charts, bar graphs, and line charts.

 ### Conclusion
 By the end of Week 4, you should have a comprehensive PoS interface with transaction processing, PDF invoice generation, and secure transaction history retrieval.
 Additionally, you will have deployed your application to Microsoft Azure, ensuring it is accessible and operational in a production-like environment.
 This week is crucial for integrating all components and ensuring a smooth transition to deployment.